mariaig/intellij-code-analysis-plugin/README.md

 • Data structures that perform badly for parallel streams

-• Sort then filter/distinct methods chain•Sort then limit methods chain
+• Sort then filter/distinct methods chain

+• Sort then limit methods chain